BIMSBbioinfo/intro2UnixandSGE/sun_grid_engine_for_beginners/how_to_submit_a_job_using_qsub.md

 gzip -dc $infile | bowtie  --chunkmbs 300 --best -m 1 -p 6 --phred33 -q $btindex   -  -S $outfile

 ```

+* Since the options we care about are in the script, we do not need to pass them with the qsub command.
+The lines starting with `#$` are the qsub options described above.
+They customize the job and ask for resources such as CPU and memory.
+* The input/output files for the bowtie command are stored in `infile`,`outfile` and `btindex` variables.
+Then, passed to the bowtie command.
+This is not really necessary but it is easier to read later on what is going on.

+* The execution of bowtie starts with the `gzip -dc ...`.
+Since fastq files are compressed we first need to decompress them and feed the output to bowtie via `|` pipe.
+* `--chunkmbs 300 --best -m 1 -p 6 --phred33 -q` are bowtie specific options.
+Look them up in the [Bowtie manual](http://bowtie-bio.sourceforge.net/).

 And, you can run this as follows (assuming this file is saved as 'runBowtie.sh').
-Since the options we care about are in the script, we do not need to pass them with the qsub command.
-The execution of bowtie starts with the `gzip -dc ...`.
-Since fastq files are compressed we first need to decompress them and feed the output to bowtie via `|` pipe.
 ```
 $ qsub runBowtie.sh
 ```